Financial Information for 2014-2015

 Books and School Supplies.
 Textbooks, school supplies, and other class materials are available at the University Shop.
 Students should plan on approximately $550 for such purchases each quarter.

 Student Insurance.
 All enrolled, tuition-paying graduate students on the College Place campus, Missoula or Billings sites or Rosario campus are covered by WWU’s Student Accident Insurance Policy, with a maximum coverage of $3,000 per incident.
-In addition, WWU graduate students may purchase and be covered under the Mandatory Student Sickness and Additional Accident Insurance.
+In addition, WWU graduate students taking 6 or more credit hours per quarter may purchase and be covered under the Student Health Insurance Plan.
 For questions regarding coverage, claims or a brochure outlining the benefits, please contact Campus Health Services at 509/527-2425.
 WWU requires all international students to have the above medical insurance coverage.

 Personal Property Insurance.
 WWU is not responsible for loss of personal property.
 Students are encouraged to carry their own insurance for coverage of personal belongings.